pypa/pip/docs/html/topics/caching.md

 have package with optional C extensions, that generates a pure Python wheel when the C extension can’t be built, pip will use that cached wheel even when you later invoke it from an environment that could have built those optional C extensions.
-This is because pip is seeing a cached wheel for that matches the package being built, and pip assumes that the result of building a package from a package index is deterministic.
+This is because pip is seeing a cached wheel that matches the package being built, and pip assumes that the result of building a package from a package index is deterministic.